crazyyy/wp-framework/wp-content/plugins/acf-extended/readme.txt

 An advanced bidirectional setting (also called post-to-post) is available for the following fields: Relationship, Post object, User & Taxonomy terms.
 Fields will work bidirectionally and automatically update each others.
 Works in groups & clones.

 **[Field Visibility](https://www.acf-extended.com/features/field-settings/field-visibility)** **(PRO)**
-Get quick access to "Field Visibility", "Label Visibility", "Instructions Visibility" and "Required Setting" for the following screens: "Everywhere", "Front-end" and "Administration.
+Get quick access to "Field Visibility", "Label Visibility", "Instructions Visibility" and "Required Setting" for the following screens: "Everywhere", "Front-end" and "Administration".

 **[Global Condition](https://www.acf-extended.com/features/field-settings/global-condition)** **(PRO)**
 Enable Global Conditional Logic for a specific field, which can then be used in an another Field Group as condition, both as Field Group Condition and Field Condition.